eddyim/LI-Hackathon-2017/README.md

-# About Barbarossa #
+# About Bare Bones Templates #
-Barbarossa is a lightweight technology for developing Webpages that supports dynamic content without the need for servlets.
+Bare Bones Templates (BBTemplates) is a lightweight technology for developing Webpages that supports dynamic content without the need for servlets.
 It allows developers to use a simple tagging system to integrate Java code into HTML pages in a type safe manner.
-Barbarossa also supports layouts.
+BBTemplates also supports layouts.

 # Background #